SocialXNetwork/socialx_react_native/packages/RNSocialX/fastlane/Setup.md

 ##One time setup for FastLane

+1. First install bundler by running: `sudo gem install bundler`
-1. From folder fastlane run `sudo bundle update`.
+2. From folder fastlane run `sudo bundle update`.
 This will install FastLane and CocoaPods using Gemfile and Gemfile.lock
-2. The next steps are iOS specific and require macOS machine and Xcode 9.2+ installed.
+3. The next steps are iOS specific and require macOS machine and Xcode 9.2+ installed.
 If not just skip steps 3 to 5.
-3. You need to install dev. and app store certificates and profiles.
+4. You need to install dev. and app store certificates and profiles.
-4. Go to folder `fastlane/ios_signing_files`.
+5. Go to folder `fastlane/ios_signing_files`.
 Now drag the files with extension `.mobileprovision` over opened Xcode icon in Dock.
 This will install the profiles.
-5. In the same folder double click to install `.p12` files, with password `SocialX2018`.
+6. In the same folder double click to install `.p12` files, with password `SocialX2018`.
 The certificates along with private keys will get into `Keychain` app.

 ## Building and distribution for iOS via TestFlight